Sébastien Bourdais: Formula 3000

 Following his success in the lower formulae, Bourdais joined the Prost Junior Team in the International F3000 Championship.
 He finished ninth in the series with one pole and a best finish of second.
 In 2001, Bourdais moved to the DAMS team in Formula 3000 and took his first win in the series at Silverstone.
 He changed teams again for 2002, taking his Super Nova Racing car to three victories and seven pole positions.
 He beat Giorgio Pantano to the championship by two points after Tomáš Enge, who had scored the most points, was penalised for failing a drug test.

 DTM

 After his Formula 3000 career and with no prospects for graduation to Formula 1, Bourdais signed with Opel to race in the DTM in 2003.
-His manager, David Sears, inserted a clause in his contract which allowed him to break his contract without penalties in the event that he managed to secure a drive in Formula 1, CART or the Indy Racing League.
+His manager, David Sears, inserted a clause in his contract which allowed him to break his contract without penalties (conditional mutual rescission) in the event that he managed to secure a drive in Formula 1, CART or the Indy Racing League.
 Bourdais tested for Opel but did not drive in a DTM race because he managed to secure a drive in CART for 2003.
 Bourdais was to be paid €250,000 for his 2003 season with Opel.